Simularia/arinfopy/README.md

 ========

 `arinfopy` is a parser for **ADSO/BIN** files written in python.

+Since version 2.3.0 it can also write **ADSO/BIN** files thanks to Bruno Guillaume (Aria Techonologies).

 It requires Python 3.5.x but it is also working with Python 2.7.x (unsupported).

 Use